Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

 \subsubsection{Experiments}

 Let us consider the dataset of the political blogs of the 2004 US presidential campaign~\cite{adamic2005political}.
-The dataset consists of 1224 political blogs where each political blog is associated with a political orientation, either republican or democrat.
-This dataset is modeled by a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ where each vertex $v\in\mathcal{V}$ is associated to a blog and an edge between two vertices $\{v_i,v_j\}$ indicates the presence of hyperlinks from the blog associated to the vertex $v_i$ to the vertex $v_j$.
-The political orientations of blogs are modeled by a graph signal $\boldsymbol f_0=\{f_0(v_1),\cdots,f_0(v_N)\}$ where $f_0(v_i)\in\mathcal{O}$ where each vertex is associated with a label belongs to the set $\mathcal{O}=\{-1,1\}$ characterizing its political orientation, the political orientation associated with Democrats being ``+1" and the political orientation associated with Republicans being ``-1".
-The directed graph $\mathcal{G}$ associated to the political blogs is not strongly connected.
-Our theoretical framework leads us to only consider strongly connected graphs.
+The dataset consists of 1224 blogs, each associated with a political orientation, either republican or democrat.
+The hyperlinks between blogs provide the dataset with a graph structure $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where each vertex $v\in\mathcal{V}$ is associated to a blog and an edge between two vertices $\{v_i,v_j\}$ indicates the presence of hyperlinks from blog $i$ to blog $j$.
+The political orientations of the blogs are modeled by a graph signal $\boldsymbol f_0=\{f_0(v_1),\cdots,f_0(v_N)\}$ where $f_0(v_i)=+1$ if blog $i$ has a Democrat orientation and $f_0(v_i)=-1$ if it is Republican.
+The directed graph $\mathcal{G}$ is not strongly connected, which is a problem with our framework that requires strongly connected graphs.
 As a result, we consider the largest strongly connected subgraph of $\mathcal{G}$, denoted by $\mathcal{G}'=(\mathcal{V}',\mathcal{E}')$ which is made up of $|\mathcal{V}'|=N'=793$ vertices (hence roughly 65\% of the vertex set $\mathcal{V}$) and its associated graph signal $\boldsymbol f_0'$.
 The respective performances of the approaches \cref{semi_sup_dir_zhu,semi_sup_dir_re,semi_sup_moura} and their symmetrized counterparts~\cref{semi_sup_dir_zhu_sym,semi_sup_dir_re_sym} are compared in~\cref{fig:ssl_lscc}.